Thelcticopis

 Thelcticopis is a genus of huntsman spiders that occurs almost exclusively in the area India to Japan to New Guinea and Fiji.
-However, one species (T. pestai) occurs in Costa Rica, and another (T. humilithorax) in Congo Basin, although the latter species is probably misplaced in this genus.
+Two geographically outlying species, T. humilithorax (Simon, 1909) from Gabon (originally said as the "French Congo") and T. truculenta Karsch, 1884 from São Tomé and Príncipe are both probably misplaced in this genus.

+Another species originally described from Costa Rica was suggested to belong to the genus by Jäger, 2005 as Thelcticopis pestai (Reimoser, 1939), but later revised as Decaphora pestai (Reimoser, 1939), by Rheims & Alayón, 2014.

 This genus is distinguished by the abdomen narrowing behind and ending in terminal spinnerets which are borne on a tubular stalk separated at the base by a membranous ring.
 They are often brownish-red, the abdomen is either of uniform color or shows paired spots.
 However, some species are black, yellow or green.

 Species

 As of November 2022 it contains 51 species: